 I stopped going to family holidays a long time ago.
 I am uncomfortable and anxious the whole time, so how is that a holiday?
 How is that cause for celebration?

-And for people like me that were born with less filters than perhaps 80% of the population, you are afraid that, at the very least, you are going to manage to offend someone while being witty.
-(And you’re witty, because that’s how you cope with being anxious.)
-And at the very most, you might end up with mashed potatoes in your face.
+And for people like me that were born with less filters than much of the population it causes even more anxiety.
+You are afraid that, at the very least, you are going to manage to offend someone while attempting to be witty.

 Family get-togethers are just not for me.
 I think at holidays we should get to do whatever we want.
 Celebrate in our very own way.
 Why do there have to be rules anyway?

 We women need our pupsters.
-Or kitty cats.
+And/or kitty cats.

 He’d have this stricken look on his face.
 “Not again,” he’d say wearily.
 “You did this last time.
 What do I say to Mom and Dad.”

-I can’t begin to count how many holiday dinners I have not attended, and then sat there and felt bad because I was disappointing someone.
-And I felt selfish for doing so.
+I can’t begin to count how many holiday dinners I have ended up not attending.
+And then sat there and felt bad because I was disappointing someone.
+I felt selfish for doing so.
 But not bad enough to call him and say come back and get me.

 What do you do about complicated family and holiday get-togethers?
 Do you suck it up and grit your teeth and soldier on?
-Or do you have a long running record of being the no-show?
+Or do you have a long running record of being the no-show like me?